AmpersandTarski/documentation/services/example-login.md

 # Login/Logout service

 This example defines a login/logout service,
 because it is familiar.
+We show this example to demonstrate how to get different interfaces under varying condition.

 ## Preliminaries

 To link system activities to a person or organisation, we use the notion of `Account`.
 To log in means to associate a session with the `Account` of the user.
-To log out means to break that link.
+This association is made in the relation `sessionAccount`.
+To log out means to break that link, i.e. to remove the session/account pair from relation `sessionAccount`.
 When logging in, it is customary that the user identifies herself.
 In this example we do this with a `UserID` and `Password`.

 A `UserId` is used to identify the user by a unique name.
 In this way, the \(system generated\) key of the user in the database is kept within the database.